Body Positive Dorset Privacy Notice

 5.3 We will retain your personal data as follows:

 (a) Your personal data will be retained as long as you are an active service user.
 If you are no longer an active service user for a period of one year your personal data will be archived for a further period of five years following which your data will be disposed of by shredding or burning and digital data will be permanently deleted.
 If you become an active service user again before your data has been disposed of then we will retain your data as before.
-If you want to become an active service user again after your data has been disposed of then you will be treated the same as a new service user, but you will retain your original service user number.
+If you want to become an active service user again after your data has been disposed of then you will be treated the same as a new service user.

 5.4 Notwithstanding the other provisions of this Section 5, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.